Modified Ariki-Koike algebra and Yokounuma-Hecke like relations: Introduction

-The other new presentation of $\Hnr$ in Theorem \ref{thm:presentation2} is interesting at first glance because it is independent of the parameters $u_1,\ldots, u_r$.
-That is, the algebra $\Hnr$ is generated by $g_i$'s and $b_{k_1,\ldots,k_n}$'s with defining relations in which the parameters $u_1,\ldots, u_r$ do not appear.
-Hence the algebras $H_{n,r}(R, q, u_1,\ldots u_r)$ are isomorphic no matter what values we choose for $u_1,\ldots, u_r$ (Corollary 3.14).
-This property is quite unexpected for the authors of the present paper at the beginning of the work.
+The other new presentation of $\Hnr$, in the Theorem \ref{thm:presentation2}, is independent of the choice of parameters $u_1,\ldots, u_r$ and this fact comes from the observation that the parameters $u_1,\ldots, u_r$ do not appear in the presentation.
+Hence the algebras $H_{n,r}(R, q, u_1,\ldots u_r)$ are isomorphic no matter what values we choose for $u_1,\ldots, u_r$.
+Moreover, the presentation enables us to provide an explicit isomorphism directly in Corollary \ref{cor:para_indep}.
+Note that the independence on the parameters of the modified Ariki-Koike algebra follows from the structure theorem of $\Hnr$ in \cite{SawadaShoji, HuStoll} by showing that they are isomorphic to the direct sum of the matrix algebra, hence our claim is not new.
+But we emphasize that our isomorphism in Corollary \ref{cor:para_indep} is explicit and is given directly by using only the terms of the standard generators of $\Hnr$.

 Note that there is a natural action of the symmetric group $\sym(r)$ on $R[t_1,\ldots,t_n]$ given by $^\sigma b_{k_1,\ldots,k_n} : = b_{\sigma(k_1),\ldots,\sigma(k_n)}$ for $\sigma \in\sym(r)$.
 Then we show that $\sym(r)$ acts on the algebra $\Hnr$ by the presentation in Theorem \ref{thm:presentation2}.
-In \cite{JLPdA, JLPdA17}, the authors introduce a basis $\{E_\chi\}$ of the commutative subalgebra $\C[q, q\inv][t_1,\ldots,t_n]$ of the Yokonuma-Hekce algebra $\mathcal Y_{n,r}$ and show that $\sym(r)$ acts on the basis and the algebra $\mathcal Y_{n,r}$.
+In \cite{JLPdA, JLPdA17}, the authors introduce a basis $\{E_\chi\}$ of the commutative subalgebra $\C[q, q\inv][t_1,\ldots,t_n]$ of the Yokonuma-Hecke algebra $\mathcal Y_{n,r}$ and show that $\sym(r)$ acts on the basis and the algebra $\mathcal Y_{n,r}$.
 Indeed the basis $\{b_{k_1,\ldots,k_n}\}$ and the presentation in Theorem \ref{thm:presentation2} can be regarded as a generalization of $\{E_\chi\}$ and the presentation in \cite[Section 2.2]{JLPdA17} so that one can consider the fixed subalgebra $\Hnr^{\sym(r)}$ of the modified Ariki-Koike algebra as it was done in \cite{JLPdA17} for the Yokonuma-Hecke algebras.
-Similary as in \cite{JLPdA17}, we obtain an $R$-basis and a set of generators of the fixed subalgebra.
-In the case of the Yokonuma Hecke algebra with $n \ge r$, the fixed subalgebra is known as the \emph{the algebra of braids and ties} and denoted by $BT_n$ (see \cite[Section 4 ]{JLPdA17} and refereces therein).
+Similarly as in \cite{JLPdA17}, we obtain an $R$-basis and a set of generators of the fixed subalgebra.
+In the case of the Yokonuma Hecke algebra with $n \ge r$, the fixed subalgebra is known as the \emph{the algebra of braids and ties} and denoted by $BT_n$ (see \cite[Section 4 ]{JLPdA17} and references therein).
+It is interesting that such knot-theoretically compelling algebras appear not only as subalgebras of $\mathcal Y_{n,r}$, but also as subalgebras of $\Hnr$.
+One may expect more connections between $\Hnr$ and knot theory.